loveencounterflow/cxltx/README.md

 (the below taken from http://get-software.net/macros/latex/contrib/pythontex):

-* [SageTeX](http://www.ctan.org/tex-archive/macros/latex/contrib/sagetex) allows code for the Sage mathematics software to be executed from within a \LaTeX\ document.
+* [**SageTeX**](http://www.ctan.org/tex-archive/macros/latex/contrib/sagetex) allows code for the Sage mathematics software to be executed from within a \LaTeX\ document.

-* Martin R. Ehmsen's [`python.sty`](http://www.ctan.org/pkg/python) provides a very basic method of executing Python code from within a LaTeX document.
+* Martin R. Ehmsen's [**`python.sty`**](http://www.ctan.org/pkg/python) provides a very basic method of executing Python code from within a LaTeX document.

-* [SympyTeX](http://elec.otago.ac.nz/w/index.php/SympyTeX) allows more sophisticated Python execution, and is largely based on a subset of SageTeX.
+* [**SympyTeX**](http://elec.otago.ac.nz/w/index.php/SympyTeX) allows more sophisticated Python execution, and is largely based on a subset of SageTeX.

-* [LuaTeX](http://www.luatex.org/) extends the pdfTeX engine to provide Lua as an embedded scripting language, and as a result yields tight, low-level Lua integration.
+* [**LuaTeX**](http://www.luatex.org/) extends the pdfTeX engine to provide Lua as an embedded scripting language, and as a result yields tight, low-level Lua integration.

   LuaTeX is one of the most interesting projects in this field as it represents an attempt to provide a close coupling of a real programming language with LaTeX.
-Unfortunately, that language is Lua, a language that (like Go btw) believes that Unicode strings should be stored as UTF-8 bytes.
+Unfortunately, that language is Lua, whose designers believe that Unicode strings should be stored as UTF-8 bytes (Go does the same, btw).
 Equally unfortunately, LuaTeX uses pdfTeX, which can't compare to XeLaTeX when it comes to using custom TTF/OTF fonts.

 ## Sample Command Lines

-To make it so you can put a simple `\usepackage{cxltx}` inside your `tex` files, do (on OSX)
+To make it easier for TeX to resolve `\usepackage{cxltx}`, put a symlink to your CXLTX directory into a directory that is on LaTeX's search path.
+On OSX with LiveTeX, that can be achieved by doing

     cd ~/Library/texmf/tex/latex
     ln -s route/to/cxltx cxltx

-This link 'publishes' CXLTX to `kpathsea`, TeX's file search tool.

 Here is what i do to build `cxltx/cxltx-manual.pdf`: